All our Open Days are now fully booked.

 Before opening the building as a stunning student venue in 2007, Urdang spent two years restoring this beautiful landmark to its former glory, ensuring it met the needs of students and their training and allowing full disabled access.

-Urdang’s courses have hugely benefitted from the academy’s relocation in The Old Finsbury Town Hall.
+Urdang’s courses have hugely benefited from the academy’s relocation in The Old Finsbury Town Hall.
 This is a bold and imaginative step that has not only provided Urdang with a suite of sparkling new studios and other facilities but has also rejuvenated staff and generated a sense of pride.

 About The Old Finsbury Town Hall